caseywatts/caseywatts.github.io/_posts/2018-12-21-debugging-your-brain-3.md

 ## Experience Processing
 In this section "Experience Processing", you will learn specific techniques to help you process experiences by putting them into words.
 Verbalizing an experience can help reduce the stress you feel about a given situation.
 It can help you feel more in control and at ease.
 It can help you express your experiences to others.
 It can help you choose the best response for the situation.
 You also get the opportunity influence your future thoughts and feelings, through deliberate thought.

+Putting the experience into words can be a huge relief, especially when the experience is complex or troublesome.

 Words give us "handles" that we can use to inspect experiences.
 We can use these to investigate and figure out what's really going on.
-We can process experiences a lot more deeply and effectively by using accurate language than we can by using abstract wordless thoughts alone.
-There are many different ways you might verbalize an experience, and each will have a similar effect.
+By using accurate language, we can process experiences a lot more deeply and effectively than we can by using abstract wordless thoughts alone.
 You might verbalize an experience by thinking to yourself, by talking to a friend, or by writing.

 We'll cover seven concrete techniques to help you better process experiences.
 Four of them involve processing your own experiences.
 Three others involve processing others' experiences, which also help you with the skills involved in processing your own.